7.4-magnitude earthquake hits near Taiwan, rocking the island and triggering tsunami warnings

 There was still no word on casualties in Hualien, where a deadly quake in 2018 collapsed a historic hotel and other buildings.

-Train service was suspended across the island of 23 million people, as was subway service in Taipei.
-But things quickly returned to normal in the capital, with children going to school and the morning commute appearing to be normal.
+Train service was suspended across the island of 23 million people, as was subway service in Taipei, where a newly constructed above-ground line partially separated.
+The national legislature, a converted school built before World War II, also had damage to walls and ceilings.

+Traffic along the east coast was at a virtual standstill, with landslides and falling debris hitting tunnels and highways in the mountainous region.
+Those caused damage to vehicles, though it wasn't clear if anyone was hurt.

+Despite the quake striking at the height of the morning rush hour just before 8 a.m., the initial panic faded quickly on the island that is regularly rocked by temblors and prepares for them with drills at schools and notices issued via public media and mobile phone.

 The head of Taiwan's earthquake monitoring bureau, Wu Chien-fu, said effects were detected as far away as Kinmen, a Taiwanese-controlled island off the coast of China.
 Multiple aftershocks were felt in Taipei in the hour after the initial quake.